 - In the meantime, in the bowl of a counter top mixer that has been fitted with a paddle attachment, on low speed blend together 3 cups of the flour and the salt.

 - Turn off the mixer and add the molasses, milk, butter, eggs, and yeast mixture.
 Turn the mixer on to a low speed and mix those ingredients together for 5 minutes.

 - Turn off the mixer and replace the paddle attachment with a dough hook.
 Turn the mixer to a low speed and add one cup of flour at a time.
-You will add 5 cups in total.
+You will add the 5 remaining cups of flour, for a total of 8 cups in all.
 Wait about 45 seconds between adding each additional cup.

 - Increase the speed on your mixer to a medium speed.
 (If you are adding raisins to your bread, now is the time to add them.)
 When the dough begins to pull away from the sides of the bowl, remove the dough to a floured counter top.

 - Using floured hands, knead the dough for a good 5 minutes.

 - Transfer the kneaded dough ball to a large bowl that has been lightly sprayed with non-stick cooking spray.
 Cover with a damp kitchen towel and leave undisturbed in a warm area of your kitchen for 2 hours.